17rachael17/MyFirstRepo/README.md

 # MyFirstRepo
-I'm lirning html for the first time
+I'm larning html for the first time